Sneha-Kandpal-2005/4x4-Bit-Approximate-Multiplier/README.md

 ## Conclusion
-This design trades off some accuracy (6.24% error) for gains in:
+This design trades off some accuracy (6.24% mean relative error) for gains in:

   -> Area efficiency (LUTs reduced from 16 to 12).